 While the physical impact of the virus will be tackled by health professionals, the IMF can help to mitigate the economic fallout from the Coronavirus.
 In addition to the policy and technical advice, the greatest support the IMF can provide in such emergencies is through timely financial assistance.

-When the Ebola virus devastated parts of Africa- and Guinea, Liberia, and Sierra Leone suffered significant humanitarian and economic hardship- the IMF provided concessional emergency assistance of US $378 million to these three countries, a total of their 2.3% of their combined GDP.
+When the Ebola virus devastated parts of Africa- and Guinea, Liberia, and Sierra Leone suffered significant humanitarian and economic hardship- the IMF provided concessional emergency assistance of US $378 million to these three countries, a total of 2.3% of their combined GDP.

-Under the IMF’s two emergency financing instruments- the Rapid Credit Facility and the rapid Financing Instrument- Member countries can receive financing to respond to shocks, including large natural and health disasters.
+Under the IMF’s two emergency financing instruments- the Rapid Credit Facility and the Rapid Financing Instrument- Member countries can receive financing to respond to shocks, including large natural and health disasters.

 The benefits of these two leading vehicles are their size, their speed, and their flexibility.
 In contrast, to fund programs that provide financing over time, disbursements under these two instruments are one-off payments meant to cover an urgent balance of payments need and not subject to traditional IMF conditions.